dafear/showup/README.md

 ##This API works by first adding a search to the input then pressing the "savedSearches" button once the overlay is triggered.
 The saved searches can be seen in the users console.

 ##For example, (https://dafear.github.io/showup/public/?q=music), will trigger a search for music venues whose name match with "music"  or (https://dafear.github.io/showup/public/?q=theater), will trigger a search for theaters.
 Simply change the name "music" or "theater" to whatever venue you want and enjoy.
+Also note that (https://dafear.github.io/showup/public/) will take you to the main area where you can enter your search.